 Step Seven: Leaving the paper folded, fold it in half again.
-Your paper should now look like a rectangle with four square flaps on the outside (see image 7 below).
+Your paper should now look like a rectangle with four square flaps on the outside (See Image 7).

 Step Eight: Using both hands, slip your thumb and index finger under the flaps.

 Step Nine: Create the fortune-teller shape by pushing up and in at the same time.
 You may need to fiddle with the center a little as well.
-Ultimately, the fortune-teller should look something like images 9 (bottom-view) and 10 (top-view) below.
+Ultimately, the fortune-teller should look something like Image 9 (bottom-view) and Image 10 (top-view) below.

 The person completing the activity should be encouraged to brainstorm coping skills that are unique to them.
-For this activity, the simpler the coping skill, the better (examples – pet your dog, listen to music, talk to a friend, color, etc).
-Ultimately, they need to think of 8 coping skills.
+For this activity, the simpler the coping skill, the better (e.g., pet your dog, listen to music, talk to a friend, color, etc.).
+Ultimately, they need to think of eight coping skills.

 If you are an adult completing this activity with a child, encourage them to include at least one coping skill that helps connect them with their deceased loved one.
 For example, they might include things like looking at pictures of their loved one, thinking about a good memory with their loved one, or doing something that they are their loved one used to do together.

 The only rule we have is that the coping skill can not be harmful or destructive to the person completing the activity or to anyone else.
-We have to clarify this because some coping skills fall under the heading of “negative coping”.
-These are things people do to feel better, but which cause more pain in the long run (like substance use, hitting their brother, or quitting all their school activities)
+We have to clarify this because some coping skills fall under the heading of "negative coping."
+These are things that people do to feel better, but which cause more pain in the long-run (like substance use, hitting their brother, or quitting all their school activities).

 The coping skills will be written on the inside of the fortune-teller, but first, you also need to put colors and numbers on the outside flaps.
 When playing the game, these will help determine what coping skills the person lands on.
 Here's what you need to do:

 Step One: Flatten out your fortune teller.
 When flat, the fortune-teller should be square.
-On one side of the square, you will see four smaller squares and on the other, there are triangles (see the first two images below).
+On one side of the square, you will see four smaller squares.
+On the other, there are triangles (See the first two images below).

 Step Three: Flip the fortune-teller over to the side with the triangles.
-On this side, there are 8 small triangles (within four larger triangles.
-Within the small triangles, write the numbers 1-8. (see the second image below)
+On this side, there are eight small triangles (within four larger triangles).
+On the small triangles, write the numbers 1-8.
+(See the second image below).

 Step Four: Finally, flip over the four larger triangles.
 In each of the smaller triangles, write one coping skill.
-You will write down 8 total coping skills (see third image below).
+You will write down eight total coping skills (See third image below).